 Gregory Brew - Yale University

-Gregory Brew is a Visiting Scholar at the Jackson School of Global Affairs at Yale University and a historian of oil, US-Iranian relations, and the Cold War.
-His research explores the connections between the global political economy of oil, geopolitics and international relations, and petro-state development in the modern Middle East.
+Gregory Brew is a visiting scholar at the Jackson School of Global Affairs at Yale University and a historian of oil, US-Iranian relations, and the Cold War.
+His research explores the connections between the global political economy of oil, geopolitics and international relations and petro-state development in the modern Middle East.
 His work includes Petroleum and Progress in Iran: Oil, Development, and the Cold War (Cambridge University Press, 2022) and The Struggle for Iran: Oil, Autocracy, and the Cold War, 1951-1954 (University of North Carolina Press, 2023).
 He regularly comments on contemporary issues of energy and geopolitics.
 Find him on Twitter: @gbrew24

 Muriam Haleh Davis - co-chair University of California, Santa Cruz